Eschatologue/CM_wiki/docs/class/cleric/index.md

 As a Magic action, you present your Holy Symbol and speak a prayer censuring Undead creatures.
 Each Undead within 30 feet of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it has the Frightened and Incapacitated conditions for 1 minute.
 This effect ends early on the creature if it takes any damage, you have the Incapacitated condition, or you die.

-### Level 3: Ckeric Subclass
+### Level 3: Cleric Subclass

 You gain a Cleric subclass of your choice:

-You gain a Cleric subclass of your choice.A subclass is a specialization that grants you features at certain Cleric levels.
+You gain a Cleric subclass of your choice.
+A subclass is a specialization that grants you features at certain Cleric levels.
 For the rest of your career, you gain each of your subclass's features that are of your Cleric level or lower

-A subclass is a specialization that grants you special abilities at certain Cleric levels.
-For the rest of your career, you gain each of your subclass's features that are of your Cleric level and lower.

 ### Level 4: Ability Score Improvement